spotify/missinglink/README.md

 We thought that should be detectable in build time instead - so we built this to see if it was feasible.

+# License

+This software is released under the Apache License 2.0.
+More information in the file LICENSE distributed with this project.